Rutherfurd (crater)

-Rutherfurd is a lunar impact crater located entirely within the southern rim of the much larger crater Clavius.
+Rutherfurd is a well-preserved impact crater located on the Moon, entirely within the southern rim of the much larger crater Clavius.
 The crater Porter is located to the north-northeast of Rutherfurd, on the northeastern rim of Clavius.
 Rutherfurd forms the larger member in an arcing chain of craters of decreasing size that curves across the floor of Clavius.
 The craters in this chain do not appear to be the same age, so this formation is most likely random in nature.